When the COVID-19 pandemic hit, Mack’s Prairie Wings found itself in a spot familiar to nearly every retailer in the land: Uncharted territory.

 So, in the midst of a once-in-a-century pandemic, Mack’s found itself looking for a commerce protection partner that could increase its percentage of approved orders, reduce its chargeback expenses and reduce the amount of time staffers were spending reviewing orders and deciding whether they were fraudulent or not.

 Mack’s turned to Signifyd.
-Signifyd’s Revenue Protection checked all three boxes.
+Signifyd’s Fraud Protection checked all three boxes.

 “We saw the demos and we were like, ‘If we don’t have to do manual review, that’s amazing,’” Pinckard says.
 “That’s what really sold us.
 And the speed.”